KhronosGroup/VK-GL-CTS/external/vulkancts/README.md

 	--deqp-command-pool-min-size=<value>

+To define minimum size of a single command buffer use parameter:

+	--deqp-command-buffer-min-size=<value>

 If minimum size will not be defined, then the size of single command buffer will be estimated from number of commands multiplied by value of parameter deqp-command-default-size.
 Default size of a single command may be defined using: